micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 <1> set `EXAMPLE_DIR` as needed

-To test the modification works, start the example (in the _shell 1_) with `make clean all start` and test NETCONF access.
+To test the port modification works, start the example (in the _shell 1_) with `make clean all start` and test NETCONF access.
 Run in the _shell 3_:

 ```shell